Stefan2911/SMTaaS/src/README.md

 Or call created script: `./change_latency.sh <latency>ms`

+### Cloud

+#### Latency

+Same as for RaspberryPi but use `eth0` as device for external VM and `ens3` for TU VM's Additional steps for TU VM's:

+1. `sudo yum install iproute-tc`
+2. `sudo yum install -y kernel-modules-extra` (not that easy, you need to download correct rpm file for used kernel version, see `uname -r` and install downloaded file with `sudo yum localinstall`)
+3. `sudo modprobe sch_netem`

 # Module Architecture

 [pydeps](https://pydeps.readthedocs.io/en/latest/)  is a tool to visualize python module dependencies.
 The following